usgs/wdfn-blog/content/build-river-conditions.md

 Other animation options
 -----------------------

-In the world of R, there are tons of other animation options.
+In the world of R, there are lots of other animation options.
+There is an R package called `magick` that wraps the `ImageMagick` library we used earlier (I only recently discovered this and may try to update this blog in the future using that package instead of the system calls).
 If you are a `ggplot2` user, there is a package called `gganimate` that will create animations without the need for any of the additional tools I listed here.
 I have struggled with using that package in the past (though to be